 Local food to try

-- Shashlyk (BBQ meat) cooked over a fire beef or lamb meat pieces, it’s a nice treat after the climb.
+- Shashlyk (BBQ meat) cooked on the fire beef or lamb meat.
+It’s a nice treat after the climb.

 - Shurpa (shorpa), thick soup with meat (lamb, beef) and vegetables, very good with local bread.